sydneybgarcia/sydswebsite/content/authors/admin/_index.md

 superuser: true
 highlight_name: true
 ---
 I am a PhD student in social psychology at Princeton University working primarily with Dr. Betsy Levy Paluck.
 My research interests include social norms/deviance, inequity, identity development, and field experiments.
 Specifically, I am interested in exploring the causes and consequences of gender and racial disparities in occupations and interests.
 I aim to conduct research that can be used to inform institutional and public policies to reduce these disparities.

 Before becoming a graduate student I was a research coordinator in Dr. Jamil Zaki's Stanford Social Neuroscience Lab.
-I recieved my BA in Psychology with a minor in Gender and Women's Studies from UC Berkeley.
+I recieved my BA in Psychology with a minor in Gender and Women's Studies from UC Berkeley (go bears!).
 I was a research assistant and completed my honors thesis in Dr. Dacher Keltner's lab.